 - Stored Grains: Carbon Dioxide Measurement for the Early Detection of Spoilage

 - Monitoring CO2 Concentrations in Pig and Poultry Processing

-At Edinburgh Sensors, we are the market leaders with over forty years of experience developing highly sensitive, rapid response near-infrared sensors for detection of Carbon dioxide.
-We produce a CO2 detector for every need.
+At Edinburgh Sensors, we are the market leaders with over forty years of experience developing highly sensitive, rapid response near-infrared sensors for carbon dioxide measurement.
+We produce a carbon dioxide detector for every need.
 Our products can be used for all of the above applications, as well as many more.

 Depending on the exact needs, Edinburgh Sensors offers a range of CO₂ sensors including the Gascard NG, Guardian NG, the IRgaskiT, and the Gascheck.
 Of these, the Gascard NG offers a huge amount of flexibility in its set-up, monitoring options and integration into connected systems.